Taking control of compressible modes: bulk viscosity and the turbulent dynamo: Introduction

-Broadly speaking\footnote{Note we do not discuss the diffusion-free stage, which happens before the kinematic dynamo, where the magnetic field is successively folded to smaller-scales, until it reaches the resistive dissipation scale \citep{Schekochihin2002,Schekochihin2004_dynamo,StOnge2020S_weakly_collisional_dynamos}.}, the turbulent dynamo converts turbulent kinetic energy in the plasma into magnetic energy through a three-stage process.
+Broadly speaking,\footnote{Note we do not discuss the diffusion-free stage, which happens before the kinematic dynamo, establishing the \citet{Kazantsev1968} spectrum, where the magnetic field is successively folded to smaller-scales, until the peak of the magnetic energy spectrum reaches the resistive dissipation scale \citep{Schekochihin2002,Schekochihin2004_dynamo,StOnge2020S_weakly_collisional_dynamos}.} the turbulent dynamo converts turbulent kinetic energy in the plasma into magnetic energy through a three-stage process.
 First, while $|\vecB{b}| \ll |\vecB{v}|$ -- where $\vecB{b}$ is the magnetic field permeating through the fluid -- the induction equation becomes (approximately) linear, leading to exponential growth in the volume-averaged magnetic energy, $\emagb$,

-where $\gamma_1$ and $\gamma_2$ are the growth rates of the respective stages \citep[e.g.,][]{Schober2015_saturation_of_turbulent_dynamo,Xu2016_dynamo,Seta2020_seed_magnetic_field,Galishnikova2022_saturation_and_tearing,Kriel2023_supersonic_scales}.
-Compared to incompressible, solenoidal turbulence, both the kinematic growth rate $\gamma_1$ and $t \rightarrow \infty$ ratio of the volume-averaged energy $\emagb/\ekinb$ are reduced if the medium is highly compressible \citep{Federrath2011_mach_dynamo,Schober2015_saturation_of_turbulent_dynamo,Seta2021_saturation_supersonic_dynamo,Sur2023_dynamo,Kriel2023_supersonic_scales} -- that is, it appears more difficult to grow and maintain a strong magnetic field in the presence of continuously driven shocks than in their absence.
+where $\gamma_1$ and $\gamma_2$ are the growth rates of the respective stages \citep[e.g.,][]{Schober2015_saturation_of_turbulent_dynamo,Xu2016_dynamo,Seta2020_seed_magnetic_field,Galishnikova2022_saturation_and_tearing,Kriel2025_supersonic_scales}.
+Compared to incompressible, solenoidal turbulence, both the kinematic growth rate $\gamma_1$ and $t \rightarrow \infty$ ratio of the volume-averaged energy $\emagb/\ekinb$ are reduced if the medium is highly compressible \citep{Federrath2011_mach_dynamo,Schober2015_saturation_of_turbulent_dynamo,Seta2021_saturation_supersonic_dynamo,Sur2023_dynamo,Kriel2025_supersonic_scales} -- that is, it appears more difficult to grow and maintain a strong magnetic field in the presence of continuously driven shocks than in their absence.
 In \autoref{sec:dynamo_theory} we will discuss in more detail why this may be the case.

 Considering the effects of compression on the turbulent dynamo is important for many astrophysical phenomena.
 For example, the interstellar medium in our Galaxy is turbulent and trans-sonic in volume-average \citep{Gaesnsler_2011_trans_ISM}, and turbulent and supersonic by mass-average \citep[e.g.,][]{Klessen2011,Federrath2016_brick,Orkisz2017_Orion_Mach,Beattie2019b}.
 Hence, the coupling and flow of energy between the turbulence and magnetic fields that are embedded within the compressible interstellar medium are maintained with a super-to-trans-sonic dynamo \citep[e.g.,][]{Beck_2013_Bfield_in_gal,Xu2016_dynamo,McKee2020,Gent2023_dynamo_in_supernova_driven_turb,Beattie2023_GorD_P1}.
 This means that all phenomena that either depend upon the magnetic field structure or amplitude in the interstellar medium, e.g., cosmic rays trapped on magnetic field lines, transported through the medium \citep{Krumholz2020,Beattie2022_ion_alfven_fluctuations,Kempski2023_CR_transport,Lemoine2023_CR_transport,Sampson2023_streaming_CRs}, or stars forming in magnetised H$_2$ clouds \citep{Federrath2012,Krumholz2019,McKee2020,Mathew2021_IMF_bfields}, must have initial magnetic fields that are seeded and maintained by a supersonic turbulent dynamo (supersonic dynamo hereafter).
 Hence, all of these processes require an understanding of not just a dynamo, but a supersonic dynamo.